fw4spl-org/fw4spl-doc/Tutorials/src/Tuto01Basic.rst

 [*Tuto01Basic*] Create an application
 ***************************************

 The first tutorial represents a basic application that launches a simple empty frame.
+It introduce the concept of XML application configuration and CMake generation.

 .. figure:: ../media/tuto01Basic.png
     :scale: 50